Delhi-Centre row: SC refers to 5-judge bench dispute over control of services | Law-Order

 - India

-A bench comprising Chief Justice N V Ramana and Justices Surya Kant and Hima Kohli said the Constitution bench had dealt with all issues arising out of the dispute except the issue of control over services.

-The top court asked the counsel for the Centre and the AAP-led Delhi government to argue the case on May 11.
+The Supreme Court on Friday referred to a five-judge Constitution bench on the dispute between the Centre and the Delhi government over control of services in the national capital for an "authoritative pronouncement" on the issue.
+A bench comprising Chief Justice N V Ramana and Justices Surya Kant and Hima Kohli, however, said all other issues, except the issue of control over services, had been "elaborately dealt with'' by the previous Constitution bench in 2018 and they will not be revisited.
+"Subject to the provisions of the Constitution and Article 239AA (which deals with Delhi's power) of the Constitution and considering the Constitution bench judgment (of 2018), it appears that all the issues except the one pending consideration before this bench have been elaborately dealt with, therefore, we do not deem it necessary to revisit the issues that already stand settled," the CJI said while reading out the operative portion of the verdict.
+The limited issue that has been referred to this bench relates to the scope of legislative and executive powers of the Centre and the Delhi government concerning the terms of services, the verdict said.

+"The Constitution bench of this court while interpreting Article 239AA of the Constitution did not find any occasion to specifically interpret the dispute herein ...we, therefore, deem it appropriate to refer the above-limited question for an authoritative pronouncement by the Constitution bench," it said.
+"We are listing it on Wednesday.
+Please, do not ask for any adjournment (on May 11)," the CJI said.

-It had reserved its order on April 28 on the Centre's submission that the dispute over the control over services is referred to a five-judge bench, a plea which was strongly opposed by the AAP-led Delhi government.
+The bench had reserved its order on April 28 on the Centre's submission that the dispute over the control over services is referred to a five-judge bench, a plea which was strongly opposed by the AAP-led Delhi government.
+While reserving the order, the bench had said in the case, that it decides to constitute a five-judge bench to hear the issue then the hearing has to be concluded before May 15 so that the vacation time can be used for preparing the judgment.

+Singhvi had said "This court is not here to refer every time the slightest thing is pointed out.
+How does this matter, if there were three or five judges.
+It is not about why not, it is about why."
+The solicitor general had said the matter needed to be sent to a Constitution bench on grounds including that the earlier judgments of the five-judge bench did not give "any roadmap" to decide as to whether the union or the Delhi government will have the competence to deal with the subject under dispute.

+There has been a finding of the bench that there was no consideration on certain aspects by the larger Constitution bench and hence the dispute needed to be referred, Mehta said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)